tonypilz/singleton/README.md

 In the example above three instances are created in line `1)` and made globally accessible in lines `2)`-`4)`.
 The third instance is then accessed on line `5)`.

-Note: The access to instances of the same type can be extended to e.g. multidimensional array access by using as index-type a form of `template<int x, int y> struct Index{}`, which would allow to access the instances via `global::instance<A,Index<4,6>>()`
+Note: The access to instances of the same type can be extended to e.g. multidimensional array access by using as index-type a form of `template<int x, int y> struct Index{}`, which would allow to access the instances via `global::instance<A,Index<4,6>>()`.

 # Various Aspects
 In this paragraph, some minor aspects to using this library are discussed.

 ## Thread Savety
 This library is not threadsave.
-In most cases, this is not a problem though since registration/deregistration of global instances usually happens at the beginning on program startup and during shutdown which is usually done by a single thread.
+But in most cases, this is not a problem since registration/deregistration of global instances usually happens at the beginning and during shutdown which is usually done by a single thread.
 And in the time between calls to `global::instance<T>()` are constant and therefore thread save.

 ## Static destruction
 Since static variables are used to provide global instance access one should keep in mind that they run out of scope during static destruction and that they should not be used anyomore at that point in time.

-## Registration Instances Within Global Instances
+## Where to Perform the Registrations

-A registration instance can in general be located inside the instance to be registered:
+In general there is no restriction where to store a registration object and when to make the call to it to make an instance globally accessible.
+So it can e.g. be located inside the instance to be registered:

 ```cpp